-The Board does not pre-approve continuing education programs.
+The Board may pre-approve continuing education programs.
 It is the licensee's responsibility to obtain continuing education which meets the guidelines specified in this rule.
 The Board retains final authority for acceptance of any educational activity submitted by the licensee to meet requirements.
-Continuing education can be obtained through (1) live presentations (2) college courses {one credit hour = 15 clock hours} (3) online activities, or (4) self study.
-Self study is defined as any activity completed by the licensee alone such as a book, video, or online activity that does not require a test.
-Any re-play of a live conference is also considered self study.
-The self study report must be completed for these activities.
+Continuing education can be obtained through (1) live presentations (2) college courses {one credit hour = 15 clock hours} (3) online activities with written documentation of completion, or (4) self-study.
+Self-study is defined as any activity completed by the licensee alone such as a book or video.
+Any re-play of a live conference is also considered self-study.
+The ABESPA self-study report (available online) must be completed for these activities.
 The Board retains final authority for acceptance of any educational activity submitted by the licensee to meet requirements.